Openwide-Ingenierie/buildroot-submodule/README.md

 ### Compiling your own sources for a package provided by buildroot

-If you need to modify the source code of a package provided by buildroot it is handy to have buildroot use a local uncompressed copy of the sources instead of fetching from the internet.
+If you need to modify the source code of a package provided by buildroot it is handy to have buildroot use a local, uncompressed copy of the sources instead of fetching from the internet.

 This only applies for packages that are managed by buildroot proper.
 If the package is a custom package, you probably want to set the fetch method to _local_ instead.

 * if the package is using git, clone the source you want to modify as a submodule (to guarantee source consistancy)
+  * Clone the package itself
+  * Checkout the exact version used by buildroot
+  * Create a branch for your local changes
+  * Apply any patches that Buildroot will usually apply using _git am_
-* if not copy/checkout the source locally
+* if not copy/checkout the source locally and use another tool to follow apply buildroot patches (_quilt_ can probably do that)
 * add the following line to the file _local.mk_

 ```